Dheatly23/godot-wasm/README.md

 4. Copy addon in `out/addons/godot_wasm` to your project

 ## Using the Library
-After adding it to your Godot project, there are 2 classes added by the library:
+After adding it to your Godot project, there are 3 classes added by the library:
 * `WasmModule` : Contains the compiled WebAssembly module.
 * `WasmInstance` : Contains the instantiated module.
+* `WasiContext` : Context for WASI, including stdout and filesystem.

 Due to limitation of godot-rust, you must call `initialize` after creating new object.